mijnog/cybersec-notes/README.md

   A popular open-source framework for developing and executing exploit code against a remote target machine.
 A must-have for penetration testers.

 - #### [sqlmap](https://sqlmap.org/)
-  An open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
+  An open source penetration testing tool that automate the process of detecting and exploiting SQL injection flaws and taking over of database servers.

 ---